If you have followed prominent money gurus and personal finance blogs, you are likely aware of the necessity of an emergency fund.

-I understand Dave Ramsey and Suze Orman think you can get by on just $1500 dollars.
-Dave Ramsey lives in a $40 million dollar house and Suze Orman lives on a private island and thinks you can't retire with less than $6 Million dollars.
+I understand Dave Ramsey and Suze Orman think you can get by on just 1500 dollars.
+Dave Ramsey lives in a 40 million dollar house, and Suze Orman lives on a private island and says you can't retire with less than 6 Million dollars.
 (God help us all if true)

-I'm not trying to take a swing at their success but it's fair enough to say that may be a bit out of touch with reality.
-The deductibles on health insurance policies easy exceed $1.5k and thinks are not getting cheaper.
-If you following Dave's advice and rocking at old beater car to you Dave job, a car repair could easily blow your emergency stash.
+I'm not trying to take a swing at their success, but it's fair enough to say that they may be a bit out of touch with reality.
+The deductibles on health insurance policies easily exceed $1.5k, and things are not getting cheaper.
+If you follow Dave's advice and rocking at an old beater car to your Dave job, a car repair could easily blow your emergency stash.

-The markets certainly get a lot of attention, however, some of the biggest returns are made in reducing household expenses.
+The markets certainly get a lot of attention.
+However, some of the most significant returns are made in reducing household expenses.
 Consider having a home energy audit conducted.
-By sealing cracks, weather stripping and using quality insulation, the reduction in household maintenance and daily energy bills can pay dividends in good times and in bad.
+By sealing cracks, weather stripping, and using quality insulation, the reduction in household maintenance and daily energy bills can pay dividends in good times and in bad.

-Given the choice between making more money and reducing costs: eliminating costs is generally preferential for two reasons.
+Given a choice between making more money and reducing costs: eliminating costs is generally preferential for two reasons.

-- Costs typically increase greater than the rate of inflation.
+- Costs typically increase higher than the rate of inflation.
 (When is the last time a bill when down?)

-- When ever you make or create a money you have to share some of that money with your Uncle Sam and your nephews State and Local.
+- Whenever you make or create money, you have to share some of that money with your Uncle Sam and your nephews State and Local.